Get insider access

 Best LG Monitors

 LG is a South Korean brand that's well-known in the world of electronics, as they make a wide range of products, including monitors.
-Their monitors come in a variety of sizes, from small 24-inch models to large 48-inch monitors, including OLED displays, so you'll likely find what you need.
-When looking for an LG monitor, there are many different options available for various needs and budgets.
-While they have many gaming-oriented monitors, some are versatile for different uses, and they also have dedicated office and content creation monitors if that's what you're looking for.
+Their monitors come in a variety of sizes, from small 24-inch models to large 48-inch monitors, including OLED displays, and they're available at various price points.
+While they have many gaming-oriented monitors, some are versatile for different uses.
+They also have dedicated office and content creation monitors, but they don't have as many productivity options as some competitors.

 We've bought and tested over 55 LG monitors.
-Our recommendations for the best ones are below.
-If interested, you can also learn about LG's TVs here.
+Our recommendations for the best ones are below, including the best LG monitors for gaming.
+If interested, you can also learn about the best LG soundbars and the best LG TVs.

 Updates